Frequently Asked Questions

 It will depend on what unit they are being released from.
 Our status line will have that information once a release date is set.
 The status line number is (512) 406-5202.

 Yes.
-Although, a bus ticket will be provided to the offender if alternate transportation is unavailable.
+Although, a bus ticket will be provided to the inmate if alternate transportation is unavailable.

-No. An offender who has no other resources will be placed into a halfway house as bed space is available.
+No. An inmate who has no other resources will be placed into a halfway house as bed space is available.

 In some instances if the program is completed more than 30 days prior to the target release date the Board of Pardons and Parole will reconsider the release date.